zubeir/zubeir.github.io/index.md

 - Created requirements by working with various banks, merchant service providers and testing its validity on client funded focus groups

-- Architected the end-2-end money flow of the entire system
+- Architected the end-2-end money flow.
+Designed the journey of a dollar across the whole payment eco-system between issuer, processor, VISA/MC for both USA and Canada.

-- Integrated with all of the Payment processors along the transaction flow -  VISA/MC, Acquirer Processors, Issuer Processors for US as well as Canada
+- Integrated with all of the Payment processors along the transaction flow.

 -	Choreographed core technology framework by managing iterative POCs from security architects, system designers, technology vendors, backend architects & cloud deployers